codership/documentation/galeracluster/source/installmysql.rst

 .. _`mysql-yum-repo`:

-For RPM-based distributions, such as CentOS, Red Hat and Fedora, you can enable the Codership repository by adding a ``.repo`` file to the ``/etc/yum.repos.d/`` directory.
+For RPM-based distributions, such as CentOS, Red Hat and Fedora, you can enable the Codership repository by adding a ``galera.repo`` file to the ``/etc/yum.repos.d/`` directory.

-Using your preferred text editor, create the ``.repo`` file.
+Using your preferred text editor, create the ``galera.repo`` file.

 .. code-block:: ini